jamespeterschinner/async_v20/doc/source/glossary.rst

    status

       When prefixed with http.
-Refers a 3 digit number.
+Refers to a 3 digit number with pre-assigned meaning.

       https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol#Status_codes